How would you define organizational culture? I’m finding it’s an increasingly important question.

 - Collaborative Culture: Insights from Peter Senge 1/11/11

-Barriers to 2.0.
-Getting at culture has been on my mind since 1989.
+Getting at culture problems has been on my mind since 1989.
 At the time, a few short years out of college, I recall rifling through Rosabeth Kanter’s classic Change Masters, hoping to unpack my first run-in with hierarchy, silos and cultures of control.

 In the years since, I’ve tried to follow Kanter’s advice.
 Sometimes my interventions, at once brave and naive, have actually worked.
 But 20 years later, I’m still in chorus with my colleagues, still reciting that same old question.

 It’s a challenge of immense proportions.
-Let’s try to find some answers.
+Let’s find some answers.